xycong/akira_status/README.md

 The most time was spent on trying to get material-ui-react to work the way I laid out, before deciding to switch to semantic-ui-react.

+### Things I would like to work on in the future:
+* Transitions
+* Header bar w/ logo